neelabhsinha/gatech-cs-7641-project-page/index.md

 ## Group Prediction

-We will do the unsupervised group prediction post midsem of this project.
+We will do the unsupervised group prediction post mid-sem of this project.

 ## Overall Pipeline

 ![Overall Pipeline](./assets/images/pipeline.png)

 # Implementation Details

 ## Dataset
 We use the datasets listed below: